cho-regin/yabe/Docs/README.txt

 		- CAS BACnet Explorer
 	'Segmentation' has been verified with Wireshark, and Wago 750/830 BACNET/PTP has not been tested with any 3rd parties.
+		- please HELP !
     	BACnet/MSTP has been tested with an Ftdi Usb/Rs485 adaptor and
 	    	- Trane Uc800 (vendor Id 2)
 		- Metz Connect I/O modules (BTR Netcom vendor Id 421)
 		- Schneider Electric SE8350 (vendor Id 10)
 		- Contemporary Control MSTP/IP Router (vendor Id 245)
+		- and much more
 	BACnet/Ethernet has been tested with
 		- Delta Controls devices (vendor Id 8)
-	BACnet/IP has been tested with a very long list of devices BBMD services has been tested with peers :
+	BACnet/IP has been tested with certainly all devices on the market BBMD services has been tested with peers :
 		- Wago 750/830 (vendor Id 222)
 		- Newron DoGate (vendor Id 451)